-For health care benefits, the term "Eligible Employee" shall mean any full-time employee of Oklahoma County or a part-time employee who is regularly scheduled to work an average of thirty (30) or more hours per week.
-Variable part-time employees may be eligible for coverage as outlined in the Oklahoma County Health Plan document.
+For health care benefits, the term "Eligible Employee" shall mean any full-time employee of Oklahoma County ~~or~~; a part-time employee who is regularly scheduled to work an average of thirty (30) ~~or more~~ hours per week. ~~For the purposes of this provision, the term week shall mean any period of seven consecutive days, which need not be the same as a calendar week, during which the Employee works hours, except law enforcement hours which can be based on a twenty eight (28) consecutive day period of one hundred seventy one (171) total hours.~~ Variable part-time employees may be eligible for coverage as outlined in the Oklahoma County Health Plan document.